 Thermal paste is one of the most overlooked products for many gamers who are new to building their own computer from scratch.
 It’s not often that many PC gamers buy the cheapest possible option or even completely forget about thermal paste as a whole.

-We laid out a rigorous criterion that only the best thermal pastes possessed, and made a selection based on qualifying products.
+We laid out a rigorous criterion that only the best pastes possessed, and made a selection based on qualifying products.
 Some of the features that we looked for were the properties of the thermal paste such as viscosity, conductivity, specific gravity, and TDP or also known as thermal design power.

-From our final selection, we had 7 fantastic thermal pastes, which you can explore further down in this guide and three system-specific thermal pastes that best performed for air-cooled systems, water-cooled systems, and overclocked systems that required higher cooling efficiency.
+From our final selection, we had 7 fantastic thermal pastes, which you can explore further down in this guide and three system-specific pastes that best performed for air-cooled systems, water-cooled systems, and overclocked systems that required higher cooling efficiency.

 Without further ado, let’s dig deeper into each of the thermal pastes that made this list, and hopefully, by the end, we will have found the perfect one for you.